 2 dozen reported arrested in Moscow protest attempts

+Police in Moscow have detained about two dozen people at un-authorized rallies in the capital, a week after anti-government protests b... .
 Police officers detain a man in the main street in Moscow, Russia, Sunday, April 2, 2017.
-Police in Moscow have detained about two dozen people at un-authorized rallies in the capital, a week after anti-government protests broke out across the country.

 Comments